dainst/iiif_image_plug/README.md

 ### CORS

-For your service to be fully implement the API specification, you need to properly configure Cross-Origin Resource Sharing (CORS).
+For your service to fully implement the API specification, you need to properly configure Cross-Origin Resource Sharing (CORS).
 This has to be done outside the context of this plug, one option could be to use the
 [CorsPlug](https://hexdocs.pm/cors_plug/readme.html) library:

 ```elixir